espocrm/documentation/administration/bpm-drip-email-campaign.md

 Once a target clicked on the unsibscribe link, we want the whole process to be terminated.

 For this, you need to add *Event Sub-Process*.
-Put *Signal Start Event* inside the sub-process rectangle and specify the signal name with the value `@optOut`.
+Put *Signal Start Event* inside the sub-process rectangle and specify the signal name with the value `optOut.Lead.{$id}`.
 You also need to check the parameter *Is Interuppting* for this event.
 By setting this parameter, we indicate that the whole parent process should be interrupted once the event is catched.

 Here, inside the sub-process, you can also add *Task* that will do some manipulations with the target record (*Lead*).